 Goal of the cover letter body: Build the reader’s confidence in your abilities as an accomplished graphic designer.

-Design036 is the only game in town for consumer advertising.
+Design036 is the top place in town for consumer advertising.
 Your leading consumer and hospitality clients need to bring their brands to life with arresting visual design, and you need a graphic designer who can translate your creative concepts into graphic reality.
 I have worked for your national competitors for many years, but after my move to Boston, I want to make your clients swoon with the power and simplicity of my work.
-I have a BA in Graphic Design and am proficient in all major design, web, wireframe and multimedia software.
-Working on 120+ graphic design projects every year has led to a deep understanding of how exactly to get my clients’ messages across.

 This is your call to action, suggesting that this letter should not be put aside and forgotten, but that some action should be taken as a result.